Mom, it’s time for the quiz again and I’m ready to make my announcements!

 We’re fine, thanks!

-FOR THE FIVE MONTH OLD BABY, FERNANDO’S, CASE, I VOTE FOR ARSENICUM ALBUM.
+FOR THE FIVE MONTH OLD BABY, LORENZO’S, CASE, I VOTE FOR ARSENICUM ALBUM.

 THERE WAS THIS EXPOSURE TO COLD DRAFT OF AIR.